 South Carolina

-Restrictions for boating within South Carolina were lifted as of May 8th, including closures of public boating access points.
-State Parks also reopened as of May 1st – which means there are plenty of opportunities to hit the water and enjoy summer within the state.
+Restrictions for boating within South Carolina were lifted toward the end of the pandemic, including closures of public boating access points.
+State Parks also reopened around the same time, meaning there were plenty of opportunities to hit the water and enjoy summer.

-Although parks and boating access points are open, the South Carolina State Parks reminds visitor that there are guidelines and restrictions in place.
-For information on these guidelines, visit the South Carolina State Parks website.
+Although parks and boating access points were open, South Carolina State Parks reminded visitors that guidelines and restrictions were in place.

 Tennessee

-Tennessee’s boating access areas and marinas within state parks are currently open for use.
-Visitors planning on using public boat launches of facilities within state parks are encouraged to check restrictions in advance to ensure that the facility they plan on using is open, and not under restrictions.
+Tennessee’s boating access areas and marinas within state parks were open for use.
+However, visitors planning to use public boat launches of facilities within state parks were encouraged to check restrictions in advance to ensure that the facility they plan on using is open and not under restrictions.

 Texas